-IFRS 9: As a result of the change in accounting standards for 2020/21 under IFRS 9, this authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
-In November 2018, the MHCLG concluded a consultation for a temporary override to allow English local authorities time to adjust their portfolio of all pooled investments by announcing a statutory override to delay implementation of IFRS 9 for five years ending 31.3.23.
+IFRS 9: As a result of the change in accounting standards for 2022/23 under IFRS 9, this authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
+(In November 2018, the then MHCLG (now DLUHC), concluded a consultation for a temporary override To allow English local authorities time to adjust their portfolio of all pooled investments by announcing A statutory override to delay implementation of IFRS 9 for five years ending 31.3.23.